1984

 with other pop-acts.
 Our favourite songs are Never Let Me Down Again, Home

-songs, on the other hand it was easier for us to arrange People Are People in
+songs already.
+On the other hand it was easier for us to arrange People Are People in

 our personal music-style.
 It also is a hit live!
 We had played it live many